geelon/geelon.github.io/projects/index.markdown

 # Projects
 ## Thesis Direction
 I am beginning work on my Master's thesis at Columbia University.
 At this point, I am working on clarifying my research direction by reading a lot.
-Here is an overview of my research direction followed by a reading list: [beginnings](./files/research_direction.pdf).
+Here is an overview of my research direction followed by a [reading list](./files/research_direction.pdf).
+[Notes](./notes)

 ## Graduate Courses
 In Fall 2017, I took four courses, each with a project component: